UK breaks record for highest temperature as Europe sizzles

 Associated Press

-LONDON (AP) — Britain shattered its record for highest temperature ever registered Tuesday amid a heat wave that has seared swaths of Europe — and the national weather forecaster predicted it would get hotter still in a country ill prepared for such extremes.
+LONDON (AP) — Britain shattered its record for highest temperature ever registered Tuesday amid a heat wave that has seared swaths of Europe, as the U.K.’s national weather forecaster said such highs are now a fact of life in a country ill-prepared for such extremes.

 The typically temperate nation was just the latest to be walloped by unusually hot, dry weather that has triggered wildfires from Portugal to the Balkans and led to hundreds of heat-related deaths.
 Images of flames racing toward a French beach and Britons sweltering — even at the seaside — have driven home concerns about climate change.

-As the nation watched the mercury rise with a combination of horror and fascination, the forecaster warned temperatures could go higher still.
+As the nation watched with a combination of horror and fascination, Met Office chief scientist Stephen Belcher said such temperatures in Britain were “virtually impossible” without human-driven climate change.

+He warned that “we could see temperatures like this every three years” without serious action on carbon emissions.

-The sweltering weather has disrupted travel, health care and schools in a country not prepared for such extremes.
-Many homes, small businesses and even public buildings, including hospitals, don’t even have air conditioning, a reflection of how unusual such heat is in the country better known for rain and mild temperatures.
+The sweltering weather has disrupted travel, health care and schools.
+Many homes, small businesses and even public buildings, including hospitals, in Britain don’t have air conditioning, a reflection of how unusual such heat is in the country better known for rain and mild temperatures.

+London was faced with what Mayor Sadiq Khan called a “huge surge” in fires because of the heat.
+The London Fire Brigade listed 10 major blazes it was fighting across the city Tuesday, half of them grass fires.

+Sales of fans at one retailer, Asda, increased by 1,300%.
 Electric fans cooled the traditional mounted troops of the Household Cavalry as they stood guard in central London in heavy ceremonial uniforms.
-Other guards reduced their duties.
+Other guards reduced their duties to stay out of the sun.
 The capital’s Hyde Park, normally busy with walkers, was eerily quiet — except for the long lines to take a dip in the Serpentine lake.

 “I’m going to my office because it is nice and cool,’’ said geologist Tom Elliott, 31, after taking a swim.
 “I’m cycling around instead of taking the Tube.’’

-Queen Elizabeth II carried on working.
-The 96-year-old monarch held a virtual audience with new U.S. ambassador Jane Hartley from the safety of inside Windsor Castle.
+Ever the stalwart, Queen Elizabeth II carried on working.
+The 96-year-old monarch held a virtual audience with new U.S. ambassador Jane Hartley from the safety of Windsor Castle.

 A huge chunk of England, from London in the south to Manchester and Leeds in the north, remained under the country’s first “red” warning for extreme heat Tuesday, meaning there is danger of death even for healthy people.

-Such dangers could be seen in Britain and around Europe.
-At least six people were reported to have drowned across the U.K. in rivers, lakes and reservoirs while trying to cool off.
-Meanwhile, nearly 750 heat-related deaths have been reported in Spain and neighboring Portugal in the heat wave there.
+Such dangers could be seen in Britain and across Europe.
+At least six people were reported to have drowned while trying to cool off in rivers, lakes and reservoirs across the U.K. In Spain and neighboring Portugal, nearly 750 heat-related deaths have been reported in the heat wave there.

-The highest temperature previously recorded in Britain was 38.7 C (101.7 F), a record set in 2019.
-Tuesday’s reading was provisional, which means they are produced as near to real time as possible with final readings issued after data quality-control, the Met Office said.

 Climate experts warn that global warming has increased the frequency of extreme weather events, with studies showing that the likelihood of temperatures in the U.K. reaching 40 C (104 F) is now 10 times higher than in the pre-industrial era.

-Combatting climate change head on is the only solution for Britain, said Professor Myles Allen, a climate scientist at the University of Oxford, because continually refurbishing the country’s infrastructure to cope will be “extremely expensive.”

-“We cannot afford to live in an ever-changing climate,” he told the BBC.
-“We have to stop this, turn this around.”
+“While still rare, 40C is now a reality of British summers,” said Friederike Otto, Senior Lecturer in Climate Science at Imperial College London’s Grantham Institute for Climate Change.
+“Whether it will become a very common occurrence or remains relatively infrequent is in our hands and is determined by when and at what global mean temperature we reach net zero.”

-Drought and heat waves tied to climate change have also made wildfires harder to fight.
+Drought and heat waves tied to climate change have also made wildfires more common and harder to fight.

 In the Gironde region of southwestern France, ferocious wildfires continued to spread through tinder-dry pines forests, frustrating firefighting efforts by more than 2,000 firefighters and water-bombing planes.